 Bath Spa University remains committed to being an open, diverse and internationally-focused university that welcomes students from around the globe.

 We have dedicated staff in place to support our applicants from the EU.
 If you have any questions or concerns that aren't answered here, please don't hesitate to contact our specialist immigration advisors on firstname.lastname@example.org.

 Brexit and student fees

-On 2 July 2018, the UK government officially confirmed that students who start in September 2019 (referred to as the 2019-20 academic year) will be eligible for the same ‘home fees status’ as before.
-This means all EU students who join Bath Spa in September will pay the same fees as UK students for the duration of their course, even if the course is due to complete after the UK has left the EU.
+On 28 May 2019, the UK government confirmed that students who start a higher education course in England in September 2020 (referred to as the 2020-21 academic year) will remain eligible for ‘home fee status’ and financial support as before.
+This means all EU students who start their course at Bath Spa in September 2020 will pay the same fees as home students for the duration of their course.
+The Department for Education confirmed that EU students would remain eligible for this whether a deal for leaving the EU is in place or not.

 The UK Council for International Student Affairs (UKCISA) has a series of short videos relating to the UK’s exit from the EU.

 Brexit and visas

 If the UK reaches a deal with the EU, then EU/EEA students will not need a visa in order to come and study in the UK.
 As long as you're resident in the UK by 31 December 2020, you'll be able to travel freely, and if you wish to remain in the UK after that date, you'll be able to apply for pre-settled/settled status under the EU Settlement Scheme at any point before 30 June 2021.